 The current consumption of the digital inputs is 2 mA when activated, while the range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
-All digital inputs are scanneed in 5 ms program cycles.
-Their pick-up and release thresholds depend on the selection of the order code.
-Their delays and NO/NC selection, however, can be set with software.
+All digital inputs are scannced in 5 ms program cycles, and their pick-up and release delays as well as their NO/NC selection can be set with software.

-The settings described in the table below can be found at Control \rightarrow Device $I/O \rightarrow$ Digital input settings in the device settings.
+The settings described in the table below can be found at Control o Device I/O o Digital input settings in the device settings.

 Table.
-7.2 - 347.
+7.2 - 261.
 Digital input settings.

-Name Range Step Default Description DIx Polarity NO (Normally open) NC (Normally closed) - NO Selects whether the status of the digital input is 1 or 0 when the input is energized.
-Dlx Activation delay 0.0001800.000 s 0.001 s 0.000 s Defines the delay for the status change from 0 to 1.
+Name Range Step Default Description Dlx Polarity NO (Normally open) NC (Normally closed) - NO Selects whether the status of the digital input is 1 or 0 when the input is energized.
+DIx Activation delay 0.0001800.000 s 0.001 s 0.000 s Defines the delay for the status change from 0 to 1.
 Dlx Drop- off time 0.0001800.000 s 0.001 s 0.000 s Defines the delay for the status change from 1 to 0.
 DIx AC mode DisabledEnabled - Disabled Selects whether or not a 30-ms deactivation delay is added to account for alternating current.